marcopeg/amazing-postgresql/projects/cqrs-in-postgresql/README.md

 ### Commands Ingestion Rate

-First, we clear any data from our table:
+First, we clear any data that may exist our table:

 ```sql
 TRUNCATE "v1_commands" RESTART IDENTITY CASCADE;
 ```

-Second, we need a seeding function that simulates some form of realistic data:
+Second, we run a seeding query that simulates some form of realistic data:

 ```sql
 INSERT INTO "v1_commands"